qascade/dcr/README.md

 # dcr
 A proof of concept framework to orchestrate Interoperable Differentially Private Data Clean Room Services on Intel SGX.

-A data clean room is a secure environment where organizations can collect data from multiple sources and combine it with their first-party data.
+A Data Clean Room is a secure environment where organizations can collect data from multiple sources and combine it with their first-party data.
 Doing so allows marketers to leverage large, aggregated datasets of consumer behavior to provide insight into critical factors like performance, demographics, campaigns, etc.

 *Data clean rooms allow companies to extract value from aggregate datasets sourced from multiple parties while prioritizing user privacy and maintaining strict security measures.*
 ## Contributing Guidelines